chiragmehta/chiragmehta.github.io/content/posts/readability/index.md

 ## Reading Level & Length

-Modern browsers like Safari and Chrome, book readers like Kindle, and word processors like MS Word and Google Docs make it easy to read text on a screen by letting the user set the zoom-level or font-size.
+Modern browsers like Safari and Chrome, e-book readers like Kindle, and word processors like MS Word and Google Docs make it easy to read text on a screen by letting the user set the zoom-level or font-size.
 Some even simplify the view by removing ads, sidebars, and other distractions, as well as using high contrast colors for the text and background.
-I think someday in the future, along with adjusting zoom-level, font-size, and color, we will have a couple of more sliders in every browser: level and length.
+I think someday in the future, along with adjusting zoom-level, font-size, and colors, we will have a couple of more sliders in every reader: level and length.

 **Level** is reading comprehension level, from 1st grade to 12th grade, from college first year to 20-year expert in field.
 Level can also automatically use sensible euphemisms for younger readers to reduce the details of gore, violence, or explicit verbiage.